corda/corda-solutions/bn-apps/metrics-collector/design/design.md

 * Latency of each individual database query/transaction

+## Assumptions

+The following assumtions were made while writing this design:
+* All network parties are willing to colalborate and share metric data
+* Metric collection will be on in production environment

 ## Current situation

 Current Corda nodes expose some metrics that might be used for applciation level